 Public Works assists the CEO's Office of Emergency Management with Countywide emergency planning and preparedness activities, is a member of the County Emergency Management Council, and serves as lead of the Construction and Engineering Branch of the County Emergency Operations Center.
 Public Works also operates and maintains a Department Operations Center (DOC) to manage local emergency responses and support County emergency operations during major emergencies and disasters.
-The DOC was activated in response to the Bridge Fire on September 11, 2024, and was deactivated on September 16, 2024.
-Public Works assisted partner agencies
+The DOC was activated in response to two Particularly Dangerous Situation (PDS) Red Flag Warnings on November 6 and December 9, 2024.
+The latter activation covered the Franklin Fire.